PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/forms.md

 Once you are able to manage data loaded to or sent by your forms, you need a way to build those forms (which can be themselves composed of multiple forms).

 For this, you need a Form Handler.
-You can either implement it yourself as a class (based on the interface `PrestaShop\PrestaShop\Core\Form\FormHandlerInterface`), or use PrestaShop's core `FormHandler` to create a service in a declarative way – no need for a new class!.
+You can either implement it yourself as a class (based on the interface `PrestaShop\PrestaShop\Core\Form\FormHandlerInterface`), or use PrestaShop's core `FormHandler` to create a service in a declarative way – no need for a new class!

 As an example, here's how the Administration page's Form Handler service is declared: